gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

  store.loadProductsNextPage() // loads next page
  store.loadProductsPreviousPage() // loads previous page
  store.loadProductsFirstPage() // loads first page
- store.setProductsLoadResult(entities: Product[], total: number) // appends the entities to the cache of entities and total
+ store.setProductsResult(entities: Product[], total: number) // appends the entities to the cache of entities and total
 ```
 <a name="withEntitiesMultiSelection"></a>

 ## withEntitiesMultiSelection(config)
 <p>Generates state, signals and methods for multi selection of entities.
 Warning: isAll[Collection]Selected and toggleSelectAll[Collection] wont work
-correctly in using remote pagination, because they cant select all the data</p>
+correctly in using remote pagination, because they cant select all the data.</p>
+<p>Requires withEntities to be used before this feature.</p>

 **Kind**: global function